chimera-linux/turnstile/README.md

 where user services are located and so on.
 There is also some auxiliary
 functionality:

+### Session persistence

+It is optionally possible to keep services running even after the last login has logged out.
+This is controlled through the `linger` option in the config file.
+The default behavior allows for per-user control, with no lingering by default except for users specially marked in the state directory.

 ### Rundir management

 The daemon relies on the `XDG_RUNTIME_DIR` functionality and exports the env